CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 Understand Deployments and How to Perform Rolling Update and rollbacks

-Kubernetes Deployment ensures a minimum no of replicas of an application running at all times.
+Kubernetes Deployment ensures a minimum number of application replicas are running at all times.
 In case a replica goes down, the Kubernetes API ensures that a new one is created within minutes.

 Imperative commands: These are commands which let you create Kubernetes objects via a CLI.
 Meaning they remove the need to write the whole YAML.
 Knowing imperative commands can help you save time in the exam.
 I highly recommend them!